UChicago-FLOTO/docs/README.md

 If you are interested in becoming a FLOTO user, see our [getting started guide](user/README.md).

 If you are interested in operating the infrastructure that runs FLOTO, see our [infrastructure documentation](infrastructure/README.md)

+If you want to contribute to FLOTO, see our [contributing guide](CONTRIBUTING.md).